Axuby/Axuby/README.md

 ### Hi there 👋

-- 🔭 I’m currently open to new roles and gigs ...
+- 🔭 I’m currently open to new and challenging projects ...
 - 🌱 I’m currently learning Solidity and Smart-Contracts development
-- 👯 I’m looking to collaborate on on innovative ideas and challenging projects
+- 👯 I’m looking to collaborate on innovative ideas and challenging projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about the MERN stack
 - 📫 How to reach me: azubuinesamuel@gmail.com